mgifford/gifsack-or-wolford/_pages/ottawa.md

 layout: page
 ---

-## The Wedding Site for Rebecca &amp; Mike's Celebration!

 The main event is happening on Saturday evening, but we wanted to maximize the weekend:

 - [The Wedding (Saturday night)](#Wabano)